-2. Schedule a call with Financial Aid to get a detailed explanation of your loans and scholarship opportunities.
+2. Schedule a Financial Aid Overview Meeting to get a detailed explanation of your loans, discounts, and scholarship opportunities.
+This call is required as part of your Admission process and needs to happen before you receive an Enrollment Agreement.

 3. Apply to the eligible scholarships or discounts by sending an email to financialaid@divinemercy.edu attaching all documents required like essays, verifications, as needed.